Welcome to my blog and first case study.

 The domain in question expired this year on the 25th of March 2017.
 I remember seeing an email for final expiry warning and thinking to myself, ok this domain didn’t really make much money in its life-time, let it go.

 Fast-forward to September and my 2 year old daughter is now independent and goes to kindergarten.
 I find myself with enough time and start making an inventory or what’s left of my online business.
+I became a full-time Internet Marketer once again.

 I am logging in to all my affiliate accounts and stumble on to this.